e7d/neap-box/README.md

 1. Change into the directory `neap-box`
 1. Run `vagrant up`
 1. Run `vagrant package --output neap.box`
-1. Run `vagrant package --output neap.box`

 ## What you get ##

+After the build process is done, you have a file named `neap.box` that can be imported in Vagrant or VirtualBox.

 ### Software stack ###

-Neap box uses a mixture of Vagrant's [shell provisioner](https://docs.vagrantup.com/v2/provisioning/shell.html) to kick things off.
+Neap box uses Vagrant's [shell provisioner](https://docs.vagrantup.com/v2/provisioning/shell.html) over a large collection of scripts to kick things off.

 Once Vagrant is done provisioning the VM, you will have a box running the latest Debian 8 (aka Jessie) containing: